lrc-se/bth-sg-server/README.md

 running and testing all or parts of the application, but it can also be troublesome to set up properly in itself, so the S&G server does not actively depend on it.

-See the [technical discussion section](#technical-discussion) for more in-depth descriptions of the constituent parts.
+See the [technical discussion section](#technical-discussion) for more in-depth descriptions of the constituent parts, and the separate [protocol specification](./protocol.md) for more information on the protocol format.

 #### Limitations